-This month, Natalie explains why your will needs to reflect the digital side of life…
+This month, Chaanah explains why your will needs to reflect the digital side of life…

 What happens to my digital assets when I die?